amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 drwxr-xr-x+  5 amyhodge  staff   170 Jul 16 11:30 Public
 ~~~

-Let's say you are interested in having the contents of your directory sorted by the most recently accessed.
+Let's say you are interested in having the contents of your directory sorted by the most recently modified.
 Luckily, there's another flag `-u` that can do this for you.

 ~~~
 $ ls -S